 Post, lucky for all of us, recently relaunched the product in bulk bags as of 2021.
 Get some right this minute!
 You know you want to!

 In the late '80s, Hubba Bubba Brand, who makes the tastiest gum of all time, came out and quickly became a must-have for kids of all ages.
 Did you know Hubba Bubba was actually discontinued before making its way into the 1990s?
-Thank goodness it did make a comeback in the early '00s because it was such a major part of my childhood, and it is hard to imagine what my childhood would have been like without the classic Hubba Bubba gum.
+Thank goodness it did make a comeback in the early '00s because it was such a major part of my childhood, and it is hard to imagine what my childhood would have been like without chewing the classic Hubba Bubba gum while playing on my GameBoy Advance.

 If it's been a while since you've had Hubba Bubba Bubble Tape, let your senses take you way back and get yourself some Hubba Bubba.